atomisthq/docs/docs/integration/gcr.md

 # GCR

-The Atomist integration watches for new Images being pushed to the GCR registry, and continuously monitors vulnerability databases for vulnerabilities that could impact an Image.
+The Atomist integration watches for new Images being pushed to the GCR registry, and continuously monitors vulnerability databases for anything that might impact you.
 To setup the integration, a GCR administrator will need to complete two steps:

 1. Create a service account and grant it read-only access to GCR
 2. Create a PubSub subscription to notify when new Images are pushed